Claudia Domenici

 The level of motivation relies on your ability to encourage and inspire your team, as they say, it takes two to tango.

-An old Chinese proverb recites, “The best time to plant a tree was 20 years ago.
+An the old proverb goes, “The best time to plant a tree was 20 years ago.
 The second best time is now.”

 Employees feel the same about their possibilities within an organisation; therefore, it’s crucial to nurture more than one aspect of their professional growth.